Insecticide Seed Treatments and Sprays for Hessian Fly

 Insecticidal seed treatments

 1) Varietal susceptibility is the key to Hessian fly management.
 The more you make a seed treatment do the heavy lifting over top a susceptible variety, the more failure you can expect.
-A list of high yielding varieties with Hessian fly resistance ratings (if known) can be found here.
+See a list of high yielding varieties with Hessian fly resistance ratings (if known).
 We can also lump other factors into this category.
 If you no-till, plant near last year’s soybeans double cropped behind wheat, plant earlier than the recommended planting window, etc., you will be putting more pressure on your seed treatment.

 2) Rates make a huge difference.
 We did extensive testing with an insecticidal seed treatment in 2010 and 2011.
 Higher rates worked well to kill Hessian fly.
 Both Cruiser and Gaucho work seemed to work well at the highest labeled rates.
 Some insecticidal seed treatment rates are not labeled high enough for good Hessian fly control.
 Be sure you know what rate you are getting from your dealer as there is a labeled range for Hessian fly.
 Scott Stewart, U. of Tennessee, has an excellent recent article about this from the perspective of aphids.

 1) You need to meet the following four conditions to make a spray pay: 1) planted wheat early (during October); 2) have historical pressure; 3) planted a susceptible variety (see list); 4) have not used an insecticidal seed treatment and are not past the 2 leaf stage.
 The best time to spray is when eggs are first present, but these are difficult to see and the timing of flights varies with weather.
 Some consultants and scouts are trained to find them, but I’m not sure that even then we would do much good with our sprays since they are timed at adults.
 Could you find the Hessian fly egg in the photo?